CasebooksProject/casebooks-data/README.md

 * master-lists: contains authority files for our topics, relations, occupations and languages.

-For details on our Trancriptions Guidelines and Element Set, please see http://www.magicandmedicine.hps.cam.ac.uk/using-our-edition/editorial-policies/transcription-guidelines and http://www.magicandmedicine.hps.cam.ac.uk/using-our-edition/editorial-policies/element-set.
+For details on our Transcription Guidelines and Element Set, please see http://www.magicandmedicine.hps.cam.ac.uk/using-our-edition/editorial-policies/transcription-guidelines and http://www.magicandmedicine.hps.cam.ac.uk/using-our-edition/editorial-policies/element-set.

-Since this project is still underway, this data should be considered a 'work in progress'.
+Since this project is still under way, this data should be considered a 'work in progress'.
 In addition to adding new case files, we will also be improving the granularity and accuracy of the data that has already been committed.